Ceramic Witch & Altar

 Stoneware clay, various glazes

-In the past, powerful women have been demonized, categorized as witches, suppressed, tortured and controlled.
-Witches are not evil, nor vengeful, as they are traditionally portrayed.
+In the past, powerful women have been demonized, categorized as witches, suppressed, tortured, and controlled.
+Witches are not evil or vengeful, as they are traditionally portrayed.
 A witch is a woman in her power, in touch with herself, the earth, and the universe.
-This witch is a protector, she is rebuilt, and she is strong.

 Yiara | Issue 7